lkilcher/dolfyn/doc-src/motion-correction.rst

    the specified file and save the data in ENU coordinates, in Matlab format.
 Happy motion-correcting!

-After following one of these paths, your data will be motion corrected and it's ``.u``, ``.v`` and ``.w`` attributes are in an East, North and Up (ENU) coordinate system, respectively.
+After following one of these paths, your data will be motion corrected and its ``.u``, ``.v`` and ``.w`` attributes are in an East, North and Up (ENU) coordinate system, respectively.
 In fact, all vector quantities in ``dat`` are now in this ENU coordinate system.
 See the